beets3d/FutureMakers/docs/projects/project-chiikawa/index.md

     * Use "Gizmo" move and rotate functions to adjust position and pose
     * For symmetrical parts, click "Mirror" before "Validate"

+        > Note: Click "Save" for saving your working

 ## Step 2.5: Creating Other Chiikawa Characters

 ![Chiikawa Other Characters](./images/chiikawa-03.jpg)